LCD Soundsystem: Reunion: American Dream and Electric Lady Sessions (2015–2019)

-Holiday Special and concert residencies (2020–present)
+Holiday Special, concert residencies and collaborations (2020–2023)

 During his appearance on Marc Maron's WTF with Marc Maron podcast in July 2021, Murphy revealed that LCD Soundsystem had not worked on any music during the COVID-19 pandemic and were on a "full hiatus".
 He added that the band were at the point of their cycle where they "[return] to normal life completely" and that they had no plans to tour until they release another album.
 Regarding when the band plans to begin recording again, he stated "we'll figure something out when the time is right".
 The band's hiatus effectively ended in October 2021, following their announcement of a 20-date residency at Brooklyn Steel from late November to late December 2021.
 Synth player Gavilán Rayna Russom revealed in a November 2021 interview with Pitchfork that she decided against performing during the Brooklyn Steel shows and had permanently left LCD Soundsystem, citing an increased desire to work on other projects.
 Multi-instrumentalist Matt Thornley was also absent during the shows.
 The band picked up two new synth players for the residency: Abby Echiverri and Nick Millhiser, the latter being a member of fellow DFA Records signees Holy Ghost!.
 The residency ended prematurely as the band canceled the final three dates, from December 19–21, due to a large increase of COVID-19 Omicron variant cases in New York City.
 Though they had planned on continuing through the end of the residency despite the rise in cases, the band announced on December 17 that they would cancel the remaining shows and offer refunds if enough concert attendees backed out of attending, which was the end result.

 On December 22, Amazon Music aired The LCD Soundsystem Holiday Special through their Twitch channel.
 The special was a one-off episode of a 1990s-style sitcom titled All My Friends, with comedians and actors portraying LCD Soundsystem members, including Eric Wareheim, the writer and director of the episode, playing James Murphy, Macaulay Culkin playing Pat Mahoney, and Christine Ko playing Nancy Whang.
 The episode was interspersed with footage from a prerecorded live performance by the band.
 Wareheim stated that he and Murphy had been developing the sitcom project for 15 years.
 The special was produced during November and December 2021; the live performance was filmed in New York City with the sitcom episode being filmed immediately afterward in Los Angeles, the latter over a span of two days.
 Wareheim and Murphy both expressed amazement at Amazon Music's willingness to air the episode.